 Three Main Service Areas

-Human Resources is organized into three main areas: Centers of Expertise, a revitalized Shared Services Center and experienced HR professionals as Senior Human Resource Business Partners.
+Human Resources is organized into three main areas: Centers of Expertise, a revitalized HR Shared Services and experienced Human Resource professionals as Senior Human Resource Business Partners.
 As a result of the new organizational structure, HR will focus on accomplishing the following strategic goals:

-- Improving and streamlining HR transactions, thereby reducing the amount of school and college staff time devoted to HR matters; and
+- Improving and streamlining Human Resource transactions, thereby reducing the amount of school and college staff time devoted to Human Resource matters; and

 - Identifying professional development opportunities for University employees.